-- 1. The school principal, or designee, will immediately contact the parent/guardian when the police seek to question or search a student as part of a criminal investigation.
+- 1. The school principal, or designee, will immediately contact the parent/guardian when law enforcement seeks to question or search a student as part of a criminal investigation.
 If the parent/guardian cannot be reached, or the parent refuses to consent to the search or questioning, the questioning or search of the student cannot be conducted, unless the student is at least 18 years of age or there is an imminent threat to safety.
-Whenever possible, the parent/guardian (or the Principal or designee, if the parent is unavailable) will be present during any police questioning or search of a student on school property or at a school function. - 2.
-The school principal, or designee, will immediately notify the law enforcement agents involved in an arrest or criminal investigation if a student who possesses a disability may require special treatment or accommodations.
+Whenever possible, the parent/guardian (or the Principal or designee, if the parent/guardian is unavailable) will be present during any law enforcement questioning or search of a student on school property or at a school function. - 2.
+To the extent practicable, the school principal, or designee, will notify the law enforcement officials involved in an arrest or criminal investigation if a student requires special accommodations of which the District is aware (i.e., medical assistance, medication, disability, language interpretation).

-Police Involvement in Searches and Interviews of Students
+Law Enforcement Involvement in Searches and Interviews of Students

 District officials will cooperate with police officials and other law enforcement authorities in order to maintain a safe school environment.
-Police officials, however, have limited authority to interview or search students in schools or at school functions, or to use school facilities in connection with criminal investigations.
-Police officials may enter school property or a school function to question or search a student or to conduct a criminal investigation involving students only if they have:
+Law enforcement officials, however, have limited authority to interview or search students in schools or at school functions, or to use school facilities in connection with criminal investigations.
+Law enforcement officials may enter school property or a school function to question or search a student or to conduct a criminal investigation involving students only if they have:

-1. A search or an arrest warrant;

-2. Probable cause to believe a crime has been committed on school property or at a school function
+- 1. A search or an arrest warrant, which the Principal should confirm with the Department of Law; - 2.
+Probable cause to believe a crime has been committed on school property or at a school function; or - 3.
+Responding to an incident and/or emergency reported by the school.

-If a police officer seeks to question or search a student on school property in the context of an official criminal investigation, the Principal or designee shall first notify the student's parent to give the parent the opportunity to be present during the questioning or search.
+If a law enforcement official seeks to question or search a student on school property in the context of an official criminal investigation, the Principal or designee shall first notify the student's parent/guardian to give the parent/guardian the opportunity to be present during the questioning or search.
 If the parent cannot be contacted, or the parent refuses to give consent for a search or questioning, the search or questioning will not be conducted, unless the student is at least 18 years of age.
-Whenever possible, the parent/guardian (or the Principal or designee, if the parent is unavailable) will be present during any police questioning or search of a student on school property or at a school function.
+Whenever possible, the parent/guardian (or the Principal or designee, if the parent/guardian is unavailable) will be present during any law enforcement questioning or search of a student on school property or at a school function.

-Students who are questioned by police officials on school property or at a school function will be afforded the same rights that they have outside of school
+Students who are questioned by law enforcement officials on school property or at a school function will be afforded the same rights that they have outside of school.
+Even with the parent/guardian present, students of all ages have the right to remain silent and request their own attorney when being questioned by law enforcement, whether or not they are on school property.